eshaanpandey/FedAkshar/README.md

-# Federated Devanagari Letter Classifier
+# FedAkshar

-A Streamlit web app that predicts handwritten Devanagari letters (अ, आ, क, ख, etc.) using a **Federated Learning-trained CNN**.
+A **Federated Image Classifier** that predicts handwritten Devanagari letters (अ, आ, क, ख, etc.) using a **Federated Learning-trained CNN**.
 This project demonstrates secure on-device training while achieving high accuracy without centralizing data.
+It is deployed using Streamlit.

 ---